waqasbhatti/astrobase/README.md

 for your purposes.

-- **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler light curves (reading and converting) and some basic operations (converting fluxes to mags, decorrelation of light curves, etc.)
+- **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler and K2 Mission light curves from STScI MAST (reading the FITS files), some basic operations (converting fluxes to mags, decorrelation of light curves, filtering light curves, and fitting object centroids for eclipse analysis, etc.)

 - **[checkplot](astrobase/checkplot.py)**: contains functions to make
-  checkplots: a grid of plots used to quickly decide if a period search was successful.
+  checkplots: a grid of plots used to quickly decide if a period search for a possibly variable object was successful.
 Checkplots come in two forms:

   Python pickles: If you want to interactively browse through large numbers of checkplots (e.g., as part of a large variable star classification project),